iSkans/redirecterrors/README.md

 - `status`: list of statuses / status ranges (eg `401-403`).
 See the [Error middleware's description](https://doc.traefik.io/traefik/middlewares/http/errorpages/#status) for details.
 - `target`: redirect target URL. `{status}` will be replaced with the original HTTP status code, and `{url}` will be replaced with the url-safe version of the original, full URL.
 - `outputStatus`: HTTP code for the redirect.
 Default is `302`.
-- `outputResponseHeaders`: optional map of custom response headers to set during the redirect.
+- `outputAddHeaders`: optional map of custom response headers to set during the redirect.
 Useful for clearing cookies or setting custom headers.
+- `outputRemoveHeaders`: optional list of regex patterns.
+Headers matching any pattern will be removed from the redirect response.
+Useful for stripping sensitive headers from forwardAuth responses (e.g., `^Authentik-Proxy-.+$`).
+- `outputAddCookies`: optional list of Set-Cookie header values to add during the redirect (e.g., `session=123; Path=/; HttpOnly; Secure`).
+- `outputRemoveCookies`: optional list of regex patterns.
+Request cookies matching any pattern will be deleted via Set-Cookie with `Max-Age=0` (e.g., `^authentik_proxy_.+$`).

 ### Best Practices